salilab/imp/doc/manual/biosystem.md

 [Nup84 repository](https://github.com/integrativemodeling/nup84)
 for an example):

+ - subdirectories containing
- - subdirectories containing your modeling protocol (generally one or more Python scripts), input files (e.g. PDB files, EM density maps, lists of crosslinks), and outputs (where possible, due to size; it may not be feasible to upload all of your output models, for example, but only cluster representatives).
+   - your modeling protocol (generally one or more Python scripts)
+   - input files (e.g. PDB files, EM density maps, lists of crosslinks), especially if these files aren't in a database somewhere already
+   - outputs (trajectories, clusters, analysis).
+Where this isn't possible due to size, we can host the larger files, such as trajectories, elsewhere (e.g. as a dataset in [Zenodo](https://zenodo.org)) and link to them from the repository.
  - a top-level `%README.md` file describing the system and explaining how to run the protocol.
  - a top-level `LICENSE` file with the license for the data files and scripts.